researchstudio-sat/webofneeds/documentation/building.md

 Either run `mvn install -P skip-tests` in the command-line or right-click "webofneeds" in project explorer >> Run As >> Maven Install

+Further information on what you can do with the maven-configuration can be found in [./maven.md](./maven.md).

 ## 10. On Windows: <PROJECT_ROOT>/webofneeds/won-owner-webapp/src/main/webapp/node/npm -g windows-build-tools

 When you the maven-install reaches the owner-application, the maven-frontend plugin will install it's own version of `npm`.
 Using that run the following with admin permissions: